thetekdojo/tf-modules/README.md

 # tf-modules
-Here are all the modules that provision are infrastructure
+Here are all the modules use to provision our infrastructure